Information for Schools

 We aim to liaise with schools as often as possible, and we aim to meet with parents/carers on a weekly basis in the Ward Rounds.
 We only contact schools/colleges with parental permission.
 We encourage schools/colleges to keep in touch with their student’s parents/carers and keep them in the loop re parents’ evenings, letters etc. Schools/colleges are welcome to visit their student by prior arrangement.

 Education is available to students as soon as they are well enough.
 We may start with alternative curriculum work, but we aim to move on to academic work as soon as possible and for this reason we appreciate the schools/colleges setting and sending work as soon as they can.
-It is better to send it for the attention of Rosie Denman, rather than the student or parents/carers directly, as at times the pressure this brings can be counter-productive.
-We are also able to offer short, certificated courses, via Learn Direct for example.
+It is better to send it for the attention of Lorriane Biddle, rather than the student or parents/carers directly, as at times the pressure this brings can be counter-productive.
+We are also able to offer short courses through AQA Unit Awars.
 In addition, in order for us to offer the best support necessary, we need an idea of levels of functioning and details of any forthcoming exams or imminent academic deadlines as soon as possible.

-Towards the end of a young person’s stay, we discuss reintegration with all concerned.
-Schools are sent a generic risk management form on admission.
-We would endeavour to provide more detail on discharge, but this is not always feasible.
+Towards the end of a young person’s stay, we discuss reintegration with all concerned and schools are sent a generic risk management form on discharge.

 Progress and clinical decisions are reviewed on a formal basis at weekly meetings with parents/carers and the young person.
-Other agencies such as Education and Social Services are sometimes invited.
 In addition, in preparation for discharge, a CPA (Care Programme Approach) meeting is held.
 This is aimed at making sure all involved are aware of the plans and agencies involved.
 It is helpful if schools can attend these.

 After discharge, if appropriate, we send questionnaires to schools/colleges, parents/carers and the young person themselves asking for feedback on the work we have done.